HackerspaceMumbai/eleventy-high-performance-blog/blog/The_MVP_Challenge.md

 ## \#TheMVPChallenge - Microsoft 365 Learning Path

-As an MVP, one of the benefits I enjoy is an M365 subscription which I have been exclusively using for our community activities for the last three years: Email invitation for upcoming events, informing registrants of their status, reminders for event guests and speakers, etc.
+As an MVP, one of the benefits I enjoy is an M365 subscription which I have been exclusively using for our community activities for the last three years: Email invitations for upcoming events, informing registrants of their status, reminders for event guests and speakers, etc.

 I just did the bare minimum configuration, got it working for our basic needs, and that was it.